Bonita Springs, Florida

 The Lee County Sheriff’s Office, responsible for policing within city limits, reports more than 5,000 auto accidents in a single year.
 Approximately one-third of those result in personal injuries to drivers, passengers, pedestrians and bicyclists.

-If you are hurt in a Bonita Springs car accident, you may be entitled to compensation from:
+If you are hurt in a Bonita Springs car accident, a Bonita Springs personal injury attorney can help you pursue compensation from:

 - Personal injury protection (PIP) benefits, up to $10,000 per F.S.
 627.736, usually obtained through claimant’s own auto insurer;